grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 Assert.Equal(expectedReservationDto, reservationDto);
 ```

 and it doesn't compile of course.
 So I already know that, to have this command, I need to introduce a variable of a type that I have to pretend already exists.
-Aaaand, I already know it should be a mock, since I verify that it received a call to its `Execute()` method.
+Aaaand, I already know it should be a mock since I verify that it received a call to its `Execute()` method.

 **Johnny:** (nods)